Business Owner Tax Considerations

 It's crucial, for these individuals to monitor their earnings during the year and save money to meet their tax responsibilities.
 They can achieve this by making estimated quarterly tax payments to avoid facing a tax bill at year end.
 Failing to pay self-employment tax could lead to penalties and interest charges imposed by the IRS.

-As noted above self-employed individuals have deductions available that can help reduce their taxable income and lower their self-employment tax burden.
+As noted above self-employed individuals have deductions available that can help reduce their taxable income and lower their burden.

 -https://www.irs.gov/businesses/small-businesses-self-employed/business-expenses